buildcloud-nativeapp/buildcloud-nativeapp.github.io/README.md

 </table>
 <br>

-Both have made key decisions, and chosen core technologies to use.
+Both have made key decisions and chosen core technologies to use.
 <table style="width:100%">
   <tbody>
     <tr>